 I'm not sure.
-There's a young adult novel that's been at the back of my mind for years so I think it's time I wrote it.
-Or I might write a book about writing non-fiction or I might write the science fiction novel I started to create in Plots and Plotting.
+I might finish a book about algebra that I've already started.
 Or maybe I should write a sequel for There Must Be Horses - lots of people have asked for one.
+Or I might write something completely different.
 Having all those ideas buzzing around my head is part of the fun of being a writer.

 Why did you decide to switch to self-publishing?